Simple English Wikipedia: Website structure

 The articles on the Simple English Wikipedia are usually shorter than their English Wikipedia counterparts, typically presenting only basic information.
 Tim Dowling of The Guardian newspaper explained that "the Simple English version tends to stick to commonly accepted facts".
 The interface is also more simply labeled; for instance, the "Random article" link on the English Wikipedia is replaced with a "Show any page" link; users are invited to "change" rather than "edit" pages; clicking on a red link shows a "page not created" message rather than the usual "page does not exist".
-The project encourages, but does not enforce, use of a vocabulary of around 1,500 common English words that is based on Basic English, an 850-word controlled natural language created by Charles Kay Ogden in the 1920s.
+The project encourages, but does not enforce, the use of a vocabulary of around 1,500 commonly used English words that is based on Basic English, an 850-word controlled natural language created by Charles Kay Ogden in the 1920s.